-- 1. A crew shall consist of up to two (2) licensed pilots with current private or commercial, instrument and multiengine ratings and a minimum of 1,000 hours total airplane pilot time and up to two (2) mechanics with A&P licenses or equivalent experience. - 2.
-Training shall be conducted by Cessna or by its designated training organization. - a.
-A simulator shall be utilized which is FAA certified to provide training for the CE-525 FAA type rating. - b.
-In lieu of a model specific simulator, training will be provided in the most appropriate type simulator available capable of accomplishing the FAA type rating, with differences training provided. - c.
-Additional training as requested by the customer, shall be conducted in the customer's aircraft. - d.
-Location of training to be Wichita, Kansas, or Farnborough, United Kingdom\ unless mutually agreed otherwise.
-The organization conducting the training is hereinafter called the "Trainer." - \ A European Price Differential charge will apply to all training received at the Farnborough, United Kingdom facility. - 3.
-Training furnished shall consist of the following: - a.
-Flight training to flight proficiency in accordance with Trainer's standards aimed toward type certification of two (2) Captains under applicable Federal Air Regulations not to exceed five (5) total hours for the two (2) pilots. - b.
-Flight simulation training to simulator proficiency in accordance with Trainer's standards but not to exceed thirty (30) total hours for both pilots. - c.
-Ground School training for each pilot and classroom instruction for each mechanic in accordance with Trainer's standards. - 4.
-Purchaser shall be responsible for: - a.
-Transportation of crew to and from training site and for living expenses during training. - b.
-Providing an interpreter during the course of training for any of Purchaser's crew not conversant with the English language. - c.
-Payment to Trainer for additional simulator or flight training beyond that required to attain proficiency in
+1. A crew shall consist of up to two (2) licensed pilots with current private or commercial, instrument and multiengine ratings and a minimum of 1,000 hours total airplane pilot time and up to two (2) mechanics with A&P licenses or equivalent experience.

+2. Training shall be conducted by Cessna or by its designated training organization, at Cessna's option.

+a.
+A simulator shall be utilized which is FAA certified to provide training for the CE-525 FAA type rating.

+b.
+In lieu of a model specific simulator, training may be provided in the most appropriate type simulator available capable of accomplishing the FAA type rating, with differences training provided.

+c.
+Additional training as requested by the customer, shall be conducted in the customer's aircraft.

+d.
+Location of training to be Wichita, Kansas, or Farnborough, United Kingdom unless mutually agreed otherwise.
+The organization conducting the training is hereinafter called the "Trainer."

+A European Price Differential charge will apply to all training received at the Farnborough, United Kingdom facility.

+3. Training furnished shall consist of the following:

+a.
+Flight training to flight proficiency in accordance with Trainer's standards aimed toward type certification of two (2) Captains under applicable Federal Air Regulations not to exceed five (5) total hours for the two (2) pilots.

+18. CITATION CJ1+ CREW TRAINING AGREEMENT (Continued)

+b.
+Flight simulation training to simulator proficiency in accordance with Trainer's standards but not to exceed thirty (30) total hours for both pilots.

+c.
+Ground School training for each pilot and classroom instruction for each mechanic in accordance with Trainer's standards.

+4. Purchaser shall be responsible for:

+a.
+Transportation of crew to and from training site and for living expenses during training.

+b.
+Providing an interpreter during the course of training for any of Purchaser's crew not conversant with the English language.

+c.
+Payment to Trainer for additional simulator or flight training beyond that required to attain proficiency in accordance with Trainer's standards for the course in which the pilot is enrolled.